 “Luuuucy, I’m hoooome.”
-To me, Ricky Ricardo was ethnic; I was just an Italian guy from New Jersey.
-(Ok, maybe I wore a gold cross, drove a Firebird, had big hair, and my parents (Mario and Ma) called me Eddie, but hey, I wore polo shirts!)
-So you can imagine the shock I experienced in college when my very, very blonde date ordered spaghetti Bolognese and then picked up her knife and fork and started to cut.
-Cringing inside, but charming as ever, I smiled and said, “Oooo, please don’t cut your pasta.”
+To me, Ricky Ricardo was ethnic; I was just a guy from New Jersey.
+(Ok, so maybe I sported a gold cross, drove a Firebird, had big hair, and my father’s name was Mario, but hey, I wore Polo shirts!)
+So, you can imagine the shock I experienced in college when my very blonde date ordered Spaghetti Bolognese and then picked up her knife and started to cut.
+Cringing inside, but charming as ever, I smiled and said, “Ooooh, please don’t cut your pasta.”
 She flatly replied, “Don’t get ethnic with me, Ed.”
 What?
 Who?
 Me?
 Ethnic?

-Needless to say, and many years later, I am happily ethnic with my wife and still courageously educating about pasta etiquette.
-So forgive me for getting ethnic with you, but please leave the knife and the spoon on the table and learn to twirl with a fork!
+Many years later, needless to say, I am happily ethnic and still courageously educating about pasta etiquette.
+So forgive me for getting ethnic with you, but please leave the knife and spoon on the table and learn to twirl with a fork.
 (And yes, if you’re among friends, you can use a little piece of bread for assistance.)

-This week’s recipe is delivered courtesy of Dean Caselnova of Caselnova Trattoria in Brooklyn, who learned it during his time in the kitchens of Papa Re Trattoria and Trattoria dalla Gigina in Bologna.
+The recipe below is based on that of Chef Dean Caselnova in Brooklyn, who learned at Papa Re Trattoria and Trattoria dalla Gigina in Bologna.
 It’s the real deal, from Bologna via Brooklyn.
 Mamma Mia!
 Now that’s Italian!
 (Big pinch to right cheek.)

-Heat oil over medium flame in heavy bottom pot.
-Sauté bay leaf, carrot, celery and onion until onion is translucent (be sure not to have flame too high as to add color to onion.)
-Add ground beef, pork, and prosciutto to sautéed vegetables.
-Keep flame at medium, and stir the meat with a wooden spoon to break up and mix with vegetables.
-When meat is nearly all cooked add tomato paste and stir to blend well.
-Add white wine and simmer until the wine aroma dissipates.
-Add the can of crushed tomato, plus 1/2 can of water.
+In a large, heavy-bottom pot over medium heat sauté the onion, celery, carrot and bay leaf in the olive oil until onion is translucent.
+Add ground beef, pork, and prosciutto to the sautéed vegetables and use a wooden spoon to break up the meat.
+When meat is nearly cooked, add tomato paste and stir to fully incorporate.
+Add white wine and simmer until the wine evaporates.
+Add the crushed tomatoes and 1/2 can (from the tomatoes) of water.